-This Office has consistently held that a matter may be dismissed for failure to prosecute when a party fails to appear at a scheduled proceeding or fails to submit required documents.2 Employee did not appear at the Status Conference, and did not provide a written response to my Order for Statement of Good Cause.
-Additionally, Employee failed to inform this Office of a change in his address, and as such, both Orders from this Office to Employee were returned.
-These actions were required for a proper resolution of this matter on its merits.
-I conclude that, Employee's failure to prosecute his appeal is consistent with the language of OEA Rule 621.
-Employee was notified of the specific repercussions of failing to establish good cause for his failure to attend a scheduled proceeding.
+- (a) Appear at a scheduled proceeding after receiving notice; - (b) Submit required documents after being provided with a deadline for such submission; or - (c) Inform this Office of a change of address which results in correspondence being returned.
+This Office has consistently held that a matter may be dismissed for failure to prosecute when a party fails to appear at a scheduled proceeding or fails to submit required documents.4 Employee did not appear at the Status Conference, and did not provide a written response to my Order for Statement of Good Cause.
+Additionally, Employee failed to inform this Office of a change in his address, and as such, all correspondences from this Office to Employee were returned.
+Providing this Office with an updated address and appearing at a Status Conference were required for a proper resolution of this matter on its merits.
+Therefore, I conclude that, Employee's failure to prosecute his appeal is consistent with the language of OEA Rule 621.
 Accordingly, I find that Employee has not exercised the diligence expected of an appellant pursuing an appeal before this Office, and that therefore, the matter should be dismissed for his failure to prosecute.
+ORDER It is hereby ORDERED that the petition in this matter is dismissed for Employee's failure to prosecute his Appeal.
+FOR THE OFFICE: